Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Local Schools

 Cities and towns near Naval Submarine Base New London have schools that are small and responsive to local needs.
 Children are assigned to public school districts based on where the family resides.
 Each town manages its school system.
-Private, charter, and magnet schools are also available to families living in government housing and in surrounding communities.
-For more information on school options, contact the school liaison at 860-694-3772.
+Private, charter and magnet schools are also available to families living in government housing and in surrounding communities.
+For more information on school options, contact the School Liaison at 860-694-3772 or via email.

 Additional items to bring for school enrollment include: